sheng-liang/rio/docs/README.md

 ### Configs

-ConfigMaps(Kubernetes resource) can be referenced by Rio services.
-It is a piece of configuration which can be mounted into pods so that it can be separated from image artifacts.
+ConfigMaps are a standard Kubernetes resource and can be referenced by Rio services.
+It is a piece of configuration which can be mounted into pods so that configuration data can be separated from image artifacts.
-It can be created separated in the existing cluster and referenced by Rio service.

 ### Secrets

-Secrets(Kubernetes resource) can be referenced by rio services.
-It contains sensitive data which can be mounted into pods to consume.
-Secrets can also be created separated in the existing cluster and referenced by rio services.
+Secrets are a standard Kubernetes resource and can be referenced by rio services.
+It contains sensitive data which can be mounted into pods.

-### Running workload
+## Running workload

 To deploy workload to rio:
 ```bash